migueljgoliveira/unified-material-model-driver-for-plasticity/README.md

 ### Debug & Print

-The first input parameter corresponds to the definition of debug and print mode, defined by the variable nvbs0.
-It is a mandatory parameter and the options are:

   * 0 - Error messages only
   * 1 - Summary of multistage return mapping
   * 2 - Detail of multistage return mapping and summary of Newton-Raphson